kce360/Finland-LinkedIn-Job-Posts-Analysis-2022-2024-2-Ways-Excel-Only-and-SQL-Power-BI/README.md

 2. The analysis is made in two ways: data cleaning, transformation, analysis, and visualizations in Excel with full narrative analysis; and data cleaning and transformations in SQL, with data visualization on one board in Power BI with some further explanation.

 ## Part 1: Excel Analysis of the Job Market in Finland 2022-2024

+Combined all tables using Power Query.
+Uploaded data from a folder, removed unnecessary columns, and fixed the data type for the PublishedAt column.
+Created a data model for comprehensive analysis.

 ### Data Cleaning and Transformation